 Research Themes

-Hydrothermal alteration and its geophysical signatures
+Hydrothermal alteration and its geophysical signatures at active volcanoes

 Experimental rock-fluid interactions